benjaminzwhite/kattis/detailed_solutions/factorialpower.md

 [Problem statement on Kattis](https://open.kattis.com/problems/factorialpower)

-A good number theory exercise - we are going to make use of [Legendre's formula](https://en.wikipedia.org/wiki/Legendre%27s_formula) which can be used to find the largest power of a prime `p` that divides `n!`.
+A good number theory exercise - we are going to make use of [Legendre's formula](https://en.wikipedia.org/wiki/Legendre%27s_formula) which can be used to find the largest power of a prime `p` that divides `m!`.

 ## Tags